 "They also say the Mafia + the CIA + Johnson + the FBI + oil men + the DPD did it together.
 What a terrible country they are painting!
 But I will tell you what.
 As a Frenchman, I believe in your institutions.
 Your government is legal and sound and clear.
 There never was a conspiracy.
 You live in a democracy.
 Your country is a fine one, and I like it a lot.
 A lone nut killed your president, and that's all there is to it.
 It was a sad event.
 I liked John Kennedy a lot, he was a great president.
 I wish he was still alive!
 But I, for one, trust your government and your institutions.
 And I am not going to think otherwise because gullible people paint a big conspiracy where everybody was involved and every document forged!"

 "They" are at it again, Carlier incorrectly attributes all those mentioned groups acting together is the belief of his critics.
-Yet this is not true of most conspiracy advocates and authors I have met.
-Of course, I would never state that my personal experience could be used to support such a claim.
+Yet this is not true of most conspiracy advocates and authors I have met, of course, I would never state that my personal is definitive.
 I would never claim all who oppose my contentions must be wrong and deluded and someone who does this seems wholly emotional and highly biased.
-Their approach to investigation is critically flawed, and ultimately these tactics prove nothing.
+Their approach to investigation is critically flawed, and ultimately these tactics prove nothing beyond a decided lack of investigation.

 "There never was a conspiracy...
 Your country is a fine one, and I like it a lot... a lone nut killed your president, and that's all there is to it"

 These are more attempts to convince and evoke emotional responses.
-You do not need to tell us the character of America sir, for we are part of it.
-His affirmations are nothing more than Carlier's attempts at emotional wordplay.
-He is not alone in this method, those from both sides of the Assassination Conspiracy debate use similar inconsequential arguments.
+You do not need to tell me the character of America sir, for I am part of it.
+His affirmations are nothing more than Carlier's attempts at emotional wordplay and he is not alone in this method.
+Some from both sides of the Assassination Conspiracy debate use similar inconsequential arguments.
 He speaks condescendingly as if the reader needs to only to consult his sources to obtain the truth, all without a shred of primary evidence.

 "We have all the evidence, all the data we need."

 Again, this speculation is highly unproven due to the unresolved status of the Kennedy case.
 I do not agree because some files are still sealed, but for the sake of debate, let us grant him this single point.
-If this were true, the first place one should gather evidence from is the actual primary documents and evidence!
-Not just from the well of your personal interpretation.
-Nor just from the documents, books, and facts that support your opinions and theories.
+If this were true, the first place one should gather ideas from is the actual primary documents!
+The well of Carlier's personal interpretation is dry and insufficient to prove anything.
+Nor should anyone only gather documents, books, and facts that support your opinions and theories but regard every piece of verifiable evidence.
 Some critics and advocates rely on speculation and insults to carry the weight of their ideas, and they never do.

 "It is hard to have a debate on the JFK assassination issue.
 The whole field is plagued by passion and guts, and therefore instead of arguments and logic and reasoning, we too often can only read ad hominem attacks.
 What is that?
 That occurs when someone attempts to refute a person's claim by attacking that person rather than the claim.
 It is a fallacy, i.e. a defective argument, one in which the premises do not provide an adequate basis for the conclusion.
 Indeed it is a fallacy because the person's character has no bearing on the truth or falsity of the claim"